isomerpages/cris-corp/news-and-events/news/_posts/2024-06-06-post-A Genetic Journey: Celebrating Father's Day in the world of Science and Parenthood.md

 <p>Derek shares that finding the right balance between career and fatherhood
 is challenging at times, but seeing his children grow and thrive makes it worthwhile.
-Despite discouraging his children from following in his footsteps in medicine and science, Derek and his wife find pride in their daughter’s burgeoning interests and aspirations in the field.
-He cherishes the moments spent with his children as they navigate life's transitions together –creating shared experiences and bonding through life’s challenges.</p>
+Despite discouraging his children from following in his footsteps in medicine and science, Derek and his wife are fully supportive of their daughter’s burgeoning interests and aspirations in the field.
+He cherishes the moments spent with his children as they navigate life's transitions together – creating shared experiences and bonding through life’s challenges.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="2024_06_16_CADENCE_Derek" src="/images/Resources_News/240616 CRIS Fathers Day/2024_06_16_CADENCE_Derek.jpg">
 </div>